Bigpiggy01/HNC-Master/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Peercoin in Unix.
+Some notes on how to build Helleniccoin in Unix.

 (For BSD specific instructions, see `build-*bsd.md` in this directory.)

 Note
 ---------------------
-Always use absolute paths to configure and compile Peercoin and the dependencies, For example, when specifying the path of the dependency:
+Always use absolute paths to configure and compile Helleniccoin and the dependencies, For example, when specifying the path of the dependency:

 	../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX